recalledz/way-of-ascension/docs/ARCHITECTURE.md

 #### Migration Process (Incremental)

-Keep `progression/logic.js` intact for now; the controller calls it every step.
-Migrate features one at a time (loot → inventory → affixes → ability → combat → adventure → engine).
-After a feature is migrated, remove its responsibilities from `progression/logic.js` and replace them with `TICK` listeners or feature‑local logic.
+Keep `progression/logic.js` intact for now; migrate features one at a time (loot → inventory → affixes → ability → combat → adventure → engine).
+After a feature is migrated, remove its responsibilities from `progression/logic.js` and replace them with registered `tick` hooks or `TICK` listeners.

 #### PR Checklist (Short)